Skip to content

 41. Submitted most recent RSPO Annual Communication of Progress (ACOP)?

-The company submitted its 2021 RSPO ACOP.
+The company has submitted its RSPO ACOP 2023.

 42. Percentage of area (ha) RSPO-certified?